Call-for-Code/Solution-Starter-Kit-Communication-2020/README.md

 7. Watson Assistant invokes an OpenWhisk open source powered IBM Cloud Function
 8. IBM Cloud Function calls Watson Discovery service running in IBM Cloud
 9. Watson Discovery scans news articles and responds with relevant articles
+10. Watson Assistant invokes an OpenWhisk open source powered IBM Cloud Function
+11. IBM Cloud Funtion calls COVID-19 api to get stats
-10. Watson Assistant replies to the user inquiry and Node-RED sends the text transcript to Watson Text to Speech
+12. Watson Assistant replies to the user inquiry and Node-RED sends the text transcript to Watson Text to Speech
-11. Watson Text to Speech encodes the message in the user's language
+13. Watson Text to Speech encodes the message in the user's language
-12. Node-RED plays the chat answer wav file to the user
+14. Node-RED plays the chat answer wav file to the user
-13. User listens to the chat answer
+15. User listens to the chat answer

 ## Documents